perlmunger/TransloaditSwift/README.md

 ### Copy the Swift File To Your Project and Add a Brigding header

 Yep.
 That's it.
+Copy the file names `TransloaditTask.swift` from the included project into your own project.
+Done!

-You will need to add a bridging header because the class uses the common crypto classes.
-You can take a look at the bridging header in the Xcode project to see how it's done.
+You will, of course, need to add a bridging header because the class uses the common crypto standard library.
+You can take a look at the bridging header in the sample Xcode project to see how it's done.
 You're just going to import the Common Crypto library by adding this line to your bridging header:

 ```objective-c
 #import <CommonCrypto/CommonCrypto.h>